 We are honoured to announce that St. Stanislav Girls’ Choir Ljubljana, Slovenia is one of 24 choirs from around the world performing at the 11th World Symposium on Choral Music.
 The girls are looking forward to join this prestigious event and feel proud to celebrate this superb joyous music making.
 This event brings together the world’s choirs, choral musicians, composers and publishers to share in and celebrate the diversity and artistic excellence of the global choral community.
-St. Stanislav Girls’ Choir is besides Carmina Slovenica Choir from Maribor, Slovenia the second Slovene choir ever to take part in this prestigious choral event.
+St. Stanislav Girls’ Choir is besides Carmina Slovenica Choir from Maribor, Slovenia the second Slovene choir ever to be invited to paticipate, but St. Stanislav Girl’s Choir is the very first Slovene choir to actually take part in this prestigious choral event.
 We will keep you updated about the choir’s preparations and other news on this page.

 All Is Well That Ends Well!